 Get the most out of your garden’s soil with a soil test kit.
 The easy-to-use kit will let you know whether you need to amend your soil’s pH levels and the level of 14 nutrients in the soil.
 This information can help guide you as you make sure your soil is just right for growing vegetables.

 This heavy-duty twist tiller is 38 inches tall with a step plate to give you plenty of leverage when breaking into hard, compacted soil.
 Use the tiller in hard-to-reach areas and for mixing fertilizer or other amendments when you’re preparing your vegetable garden soil for spring planting.

 Gardening Gloves with Fingertips

-Get ready for harvest time with this harvest basket, made from hardwood with handles made from branches of downed trees and underbrush from a farm in Western, North Carolina.
+Get ready for harvest time with this harvest basket, made from hardwood with handles crafted from the branches of downed trees and underbrush from a farm in North Carolina.
 The basket is strong enough to hold heavy vegetables like squash and potatoes, and when it gets dirty you can just hose it off.
 The basket can also double as a picnic basket, extra kitchen storage or to keep vegetables in a root cellar.
-Gardeners will love these 26 incredible gift ideas.